dapr/docs/daprdocs/content/en/reference/api/secrets_api.md

 GET http://localhost:<daprPort>/v1.0/secrets/<secret-store-name>/<name>?metadata.version_id=15
 ```

 Observe that not all secret stores support the same set of parameters.
+For example:
-For instance, both Hashicorp Vault, GCP Secret Manager and AWS Secret Manager support the `version_id` parameter, but only AWS Secret Manager supports the `version_stage` parameter and only Kubernetes Secrets supports the `namespace` parameter.
+- Hashicorp Vault, GCP Secret Manager, and AWS Secret Manager support the `version_id` parameter
+- Only AWS Secret Manager supports the `version_stage` parameter
+- Only Kubernetes Secrets supports the `namespace` parameter
-Check each secret store's documentation for the list of supported parameters.
+Check each [secret store's documentation]({{< ref supported-secret-stores.md >}}) for the list of supported parameters.